Academic Lab – A scheduled time for 5th-8th grade students to learn and practice skills, not a study hall

 Moo-lah Drive – The annual school fundraiser that supports music, art and other curriculum and operations at Horizons.
 This is our most comprehensive fundraising campaign where we strive for 100% participation.

 Open Enrollment– All students attending Horizons K-8 go through the BVSD open enrollment process.
 Prospective parents attend open enrollment presentations at Horizons.
 Applications are found on the BVSD website.
 Students are offered a place in Horizons via a random computerized lottery drawing.
+Questions about Open Enrollment may be addressed to the school registrar.

 Outdoor Ed – Annual grade-appropriate excursions (including overnights) where students and teachers have an opportunity to bond through outdoor-education teamwork and risk-taking in settings that also provide learning opportunities in ecology, geology, biology, physical fitness, and native cultures and traditions.